top of page

 The Justice & Peace group at St Dominic's has been part of the parish for over twenty years.
 We work to reflect on the issues of the day and to assist our parish to play its part in responding to the call of the Gospel to work for a more just and peace-filled world.

-In 2025, the group has been active on behalf of the Parish in a number of areas:
+In 2025, the group has been active in a number of areas:

 In 2026, the areas of focus will continue as in 2025, but the group will work harder to support education under Dominican auspices in Solomon Islands, and to support bodies like Caritas in their advocacy for a more just world.